College of Arts and Sciences

 - Explain the different functions, regulations, and roles of advertising in business marketing, the media industry, and society;

-- Utilize consumer behavior and persuasion theories with audience research to select target audience, develop and evaluate advertising campaigns' effectiveness with appropriate data analytics and metrics;
+- Utilize consumer behavior and persuasion theories with audience research to select target audience, develop advertising campaigns' and evaluate their effectiveness with appropriate data analytics and metrics;

-- Write advertising copy, understand graphic design principles and develop ethical advertising campaigns and strategies across multiple media platforms including social media for both commerical and non-profit organizations;
+- Write advertising copy, understand graphic design principles and develop ethical advertising campaigns and strategies across multiple media platforms including social media for both commercial and non-profit organizations;

 - Apply knowledge of the strengths and limitations of different marketing communication media and integrate them in advertising campaigns and media advertising sales.

-With the advertising major, students may choose between two concentrations that best suits a student's talents and interests.
-The student's concentration options are: creative/production or management/research.
+With the advertising major, students may choose between two concentrations to best suit a student's talents and interests.
+The student's concentration options are - creative/production or management/research.

 The Creative/Production concentration prepares students for careers in copy writing, print and digital advertising or

-commerical production, webmaster for commerical web sites or social media manager.
+commercial production, webmaster for commercial web sites or social media manager.

 The Management/Research concentration prepare students for careers in advertising sales, account management, account